The Minnesota Department of Health is making at-home saliva tests available to all Minnesotans.

 In the event of a student or employee testing positive for COVID-19, the College is prepared to perform contact tracing and will notify all individuals known to have come in close contact with the individual.
-Those individuals who are not fully vaccinated may be required to quarantine for 14 days before being allowed to return to campus.
+Those individuals who are not fully vaccinated may be required to quarantine for 10 days before being allowed to return to campus.

 In the event that a student becomes ill during the course of the semester, they should notify their faculty who will then work with them to develop a plan to make up any lost or missing time to ensure they are able to complete their semester.